brrd/abricotine/README.md

 ## Features

-* Write in markdown (or GFM) and export your documents in HTML using templates,
+* Write in markdown (or GFM) and export your documents in HTML using templates, or in any other format supported by [Pandoc](https://pandoc.org/) (PDF, docx, ODT, etc.),
 * Preview text elements (such as headers, images, math, embedded videos, todo lists...) while you type,
 * Use different themes to display your documents,
+* Use custom postprocessors to export your documents ("tasks"),
 * Display document table of content in the side pane,
 * Display syntax highlighting for code,
 * Show helpers, anchors and hidden characters,